What are motors? Which motors can be used for robotic applications? Which motor for which robot?

-Expect some motors of the last category; all the previous ones use electromagnetism to transform electricity into motion.
-A magnetic field is created by running current into a wire coiled around a bar of iron (which is called an electromagnet).
+Expect some motors from the last category; all the previous ones use electromagnetism to transform electricity into motion.
+A magnetic field is created by running a current into a wire coiled around a bar of iron (which is called an electromagnet).
 It can attract or repulse either magnets, ferrous materials, or other electromagnets.
 So, here is the recipe:

 - Take some coils and place them into a circle (they must not move).

 - Take a magnet, and put it in the middle of the circle.
 The magnet should be able to rotate while staying at the center.

 - Put current into the coils, one after another, and watch the central magnet rotate, one of its poles is attracted to the powered coil.

 Congrats, you just made an electric motor.
 Now, be advised that the configurations may vary: coils can be in the center (sometimes around the iron, sometimes not), magnets can form the circle, sometimes there can be no magnets at all, and so on.
 Each configuration is a type of motor from the category list above.
 Regarding the vocabulary, these are the main words you will need to continue:

 - Stator: the part of the motor that won't move (e.g., the coils of the previous recipe)

 - Rotor: the part that will have a rotational motion (e.g., the central magnet of the recipe)

 - Coils: Sometimes I may say windings, sometimes coils.
 A coil is a wire that has a skinny insulating sleeve and is properly wrapped many times around itself or an armature (see below).

 - Brushes: They exist only if the rotor has coils.
 Brushes are a pair of small still parts that make electric contact between coils' rotor (through commutator) and power supply by friction, allowing the rotor to… rotate.